Associate Spotlight: Client Dev Director Jillian Marble is a Breath of Fresh Air

 Sep 18, 2020

 As someone who takes great pride in her relationships, Westborough, Massachusetts-based Client Development Director, Jillian Marble, is someone you definitely want as a boss, account manager, or at your wedding!
-We chatted with this outdoor enthusiast about her 9 years at CJ, her love for people, and the most fun she’s ever had while on the clock.
+We chatted with our emcee of CJU21 Virtual Connect about her 10 years at CJ, her love for people, and the most fun she’s ever had while on the clock.

 Describe your career trajectory.
 Where did you work before CJ and how did you come across the opportunity to work here?